Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 140. Burn, burn out, burn out, burn up, sunbathe, flare up.
 Burn to the ground, sunbathe in the sun, flare up in the wind.

-2) It Concerns, came, kpodru^, did not like her friend, at the TV, the father of girlfriends | th [stay, until the end, decided to go to bed.
+2) This concerns, I came, my friend didn’t like her, she was at the TV, her friend’s father [stayed until the end, decided to go to bed.

-143. 1) Term, rely, assume, offer, application, lay down, adjective;
+143. 1) Addendum, rely, assume, offer, application, lay down, adjective;

-2) grew up, grow together, age, grew, sprout, grow, grown:
+2) grown up, grow together, age, growth, sprout, grow, grown:

 4) touch, touch, touch, touch, touch;

-144. Burn out, burn out, burn out, burn; contact; grow, grow together, grow; wipe, wash, wipe.
+144. Burn out, burn out, burn out, burn out; contact; grow, grow together, grow; wipe, wash, wipe.

-Arrange on plates, impose a fine, touch the railing, growth on the trunk.
+Place on plates, impose a fine, touch the railing, growth on the trunk.

-146. Grow, thickets, sprout (excl.), branch (excl.); postpone, adjective, lay, application; burn, burn out, tan, mad; rip out, zamyryt, bed, set on fire.
+146. Grow, thickets, sprout (exc.), branch (exc.); put aside, adjective, lay down, application; burn, burn out, tan, burnt out; tear out, freeze, lay down, set fire to.

-147. The main idea: even in the smallest flower or a drop of dew, the beauty of all of Russia is visible.
+147. The main idea: even in the smallest flower or drop of dew, the beauty of all of Russia is visible.

-Zarnitsa, look.
+Lightning, look.

 32